 Jean Francois, it's all good cousin.
 I knew we might be in for a six or seven game series, which means 2 or 3 losses, if not 4.
 This is only one loss.

 It seemed like the Pistons were not mentally ready for this game, while the Celtics were.
 I expected the opposite.
 But the Pistons are predictably unpredictable, and they can still bounce back with a great game on Thursday.

+How are these two things even related?
 If the Pistons use the "We were rusty" argument, I'm going to scream.
 Celtics come off two back-to-back 7-gamers, are ripe for the picking, and Detroit comes out with little heart.
 I'm not discouraged, but I do think an opportunity has slipped away.

 Separate names with a comma.